 TAG ALONG TOUR

 We offer discounts off the standard price with the following.

 Different pickup times can be arranged if necessary.
 Pick-ups at local accommodation by prior arrangement.

-These tours run from early November to mid April depending on track conditions.
+These tours run from mid November to mid April depending on track conditions.

 As our trips run on demand please contact us to discuss suitable dates.

 4WD Expeditions Limited